 And your flat roof, with its box gutter – are you really sure it will not flood?

 And that horizontal colourbond, beneath the windows, are you sure the water will be held out?
 What flashing is designed for it?

 And what about your internal doors?
 Will the tops and bottoms be painted?
 The manufacturer may void his warrantee if the doors are unpainted on top.
 But most painters do not paint the door tops in Canberra.

 And what about the front threshold?
 It is nicely stained when it leaves the factory?
 Will it be repainted after the house is finished?
 Most likely it will not be, unless you specify it.

 Many clients wish they had gotten what the builder was going to build ironed out before they contracted.
 So understand this.
-If you do not state exactly what it is you are going to receive, you may not receive what you expect.
+If you do not state exactly what it is you expect to receive in your specification, you may not receive it.

 So, you decide.

 If you want our services, please send this in the contact details:

 Your Builder’s Name and the Supervisor’s Name.
 Please include his contact details: phone and email.